ledesma-ivan/docker-postgresql-pipeline/README.md

   dpage/pgadmin4
 ```

-It is also possible to use
+It is also possible to use DBeaver it has the advantage of being able to connect to many different DBMS/DW from the same UI (Postgres, MySQL, BigQuery, Snowflake, etc).
-DBeaver

 ### Running Postgres and pgAdmin together

 Create a network